kmspitzer/VBA-Stock-Analysis/README.md

 # VBA-challenge
-UCSD Data Science and Visualization Bootcamp - VBA HW  2 Dec 2020

-This repository contains files pertaining to the VBA Homework due 2 Dec 2020.

 ' This subroutine loops through all worksheets in a workbook of stock data to calculate the yearly change, ' percent change and total volume traded for each ticker symbol found.
 One row of output is generated per